department-of-veterans-affairs/vets-api/modules/va_notify/README.md

 - Invoking the sidekiq job via `.perform_async` - because this is an async call it will not fail inline.
 - The sidekiq job could fail when it is picked by a sidekiq worker - if the job fails for any reason it will automatically [retry](https://github.com/department-of-veterans-affairs/vets-api/blob/master/modules/va_notify/app/sidekiq/va_notify/email_job.rb#L7) If the job continues to fail it will eventually go to the dead queue (visible in the [sidekiq dashboard](https://api.va.gov/sidekiq/morgue) and this Datadog [dashboard](https://app.ddog-gov.com/sb/f327ad72-c02a-11ec-a50a-da7ad0900007-260dfe9b82780fef7f07b002e4355281)).

-We are currently in the process of creating an improved Datadog dashboard for VA Notify jobs specifically (instead of relying on the generic dashboards).
-More to come on this front!

----

-### Notification Delivery - Ensuring the notification is successfully delivered.

-A successful request to VA Notify API does not necessarily mean that your intended recipient will actually receive the notification due to the errors mentioned above.
-Please set up delivery status callbacks, so you can track the success or failure of your notification in real time.
-VA Notify provides aggregated metrics, but does not provide historical Veteran level metrics.

-To track the delivery status of individual notifications you will need to set up service callbacks.
-These callbacks will allow you to determine the delivery status of each notification that you send.
-Here is some [documentation](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/va-notify#delivery-status-callbacks) regarding the callbacks that VA Notify provides (not `vets-api` specific).

-Please note, currently callbacks are limited to 1 per service.
-If you are in a shared service or need different callback webhooks by use case please contact VA Notify.
-We are actively working on an enhancement to support this!

 ### VA Notify Callback Integration Guide for Vets-API

 To effectively track the status of individual notifications, you need to set up service callbacks that VA Notify provides.
 These callbacks will allow you to determine if each notification you send was successfully delivered, or if it failed.
 The delivery status callbacks provide real-time feedback, enabling you to monitor the delivery process and handle any issues.